Effective Date: 2/2/2022

-When we process Personal Information for fraud prevention, we may act as a controller or as a processor.
+When we process Personal Information for fraud and cyber threat prevention, we may act as a controller or as a processor.
 When we act as a controller, we rely on one of the following legal grounds:

 For more information on our fraud prevention and monitoring activities, please see our Fraud & Security Notice.

 In some cases, we provide our Open Banking solutions as a processor on behalf of your service provider, merchants and other partners which act as data controllers.
 When we act as a processor, controllers are responsible for ensuring a legal basis for the processing of your Personal Information.
 Please refer to their respective privacy policies for more information regarding the processing of your Personal Information in these contexts.

 For more information on our Open Banking activities, please see our Open Banking Privacy Notice.

 Please consult the Specific Privacy Notice at the time of the collection.

 Where required under applicable law, we have carried out balancing tests for the data processing based on our or a third party’s legitimate interests to ensure that such legitimate interest is not overridden by your interests, fundamental rights or freedoms.
 For more information on our balancing tests, you may contact us as described in the “How to Contact Us” section below.

 We will not subject you to a decision based solely on automated processing that produces legal effects concerning you or similarly significantly affects you, unless you explicitly consented to the processing where required under applicable law, the processing is necessary for entering into, or performance of a contract between you and Mastercard, or when we are legally required to use your Personal Information in this way, for example to prevent fraud.